lit/lit.dev/packages/lit-dev-content/site/docs/data/task.md

 ## Overview

-Sometimes a component needs to render data that is not synchronously available (i.e. not an value provided via a [property](../../components/properties/), [context](../context/), a state management library, etc.) but only _asynchronously_ available.
-Such data might be fetched from a server, a local database (like IndexedDB or LocalStorage), or computed.
+Sometimes a component needs to render data that is only available _asynchronously_.
+Such data might be fetched from a server, a database, or in general retrieved or computed from an async API.

-While Lit's reactive update lifecycle is batched and asynchronous, Lit _templates_ always renders synchronously.
-Handling async data requires collecting that data and triggering a new update, which will render the data synchronously when it runs.
+While Lit's reactive update lifecycle is batched and asynchronous, Lit templates always render _synchronously_.
+The data used in a template must be readable at the time of rendering.
+To render async data in a Lit component, you must wait for the data to be ready, store it so that's it's readable synchronously, then trigger a new render.

-The `@lit-labs/task` package provides a `Task` reactive controller to help manage this and more aspects of async operations.
+The `@lit-labs/task` package provides a `Task` reactive controller to help manage this async data workflow.

+### Example

+This is an example of using `Task` to call an HTTP API via `fetch()`.
+The API is called whenever the `productId` parameter changes, and the component renders a loading message when the data is being fetched.

+{% switchable-sample %}

 ```ts
 import {Task} from '@lit-labs/task';